How to change the color temperature of your iPhone display

 Relaying the exact effect the change in color has on my experience isn't as hard as it is to capture and show you what I'm working with here.
 In the images above, I have color filters activated for the one on the left, and you can see it's significantly cooler when compared to the one on the right.

-But let me tell you, if you see the phone in person, you'll notice the screen doesn't look as blue, while the iPhone's default settings leave the display looking quite warm.
+But let me tell you, if you see the phone in person, you'll notice the screen doesn't look as blue, whereas the iPhone's default settings leave the display looking quite warm.
 Nevertheless, once I had Color Filters set up, the OLED iPhone 12 closely resembled the LCD iPhone XR I used previously.

 From this point, any changes you make will depend on personal preferences.
-We recommend changing your iPhone to Light Mode before attempting to customize the Hue and keeping a reference display or device next to your OLED iPhone before you begin messing around with the colors.
+We recommend setting your iPhone to Light Mode before attempting to customize the Hue and keeping a reference display or device next to your OLED iPhone before you begin messing around with the colors.

 If you're unhappy with the configuration you have active, you can turn Color Filters off, returning your iPhone to its default state.

 If you ask me, Android smartphones make configuring the display a lot simpler affair, and I wish Apple to give users more robust controls in the future.
-The image you see below is the number of options OnePlus provides for display configuration on the OnePlus 9RT, and there is also a separate slide to easily modify color temperature.
+The image you see below is the number of options OnePlus provides for display configuration on the OnePlus 9RT.
+There is even a separate slide to easily modify color temperature.

 Does the use of Color Filters affect True Tone and Night Shift?

-First off, you should perform the steps listed in this guide with Night Shift and True Tone disabled, as that will allow you to perceive the default color representation of your iPhone.
-And once you have the color set to your liking, you can reactivate True Tone and schedule Night Shift.
+First off, you should perform the steps listed in this guide with Night Shift and True Tone disabled, as that will allow you to perceive the default color output of your iPhone.
+Once you have the color temperature to your liking, you can reactivate True Tone and schedule Night Shift.

 These features aren't significantly affected by this change.
 Yes, the fact that you have now made the display "cooler" does play a slight role in the reduced warmth these features produce, but I don't see it having a huge impact.
 True Tone was still able to make my screen display a comfortable tinge of yellow colors, and Night Shift, with its easy to configure slider, can also help make your display show warmer colors in low light conditions.

-With this, we end our guide on how to change the color temperature on your iPhone display.
-Let us know if you do use this feature with a comment below!